kubermatic/docs/content/kubermatic/main/installation/install-kkp-on-node/_index.en.md

 +++
-linkTitle = "Install KKP - Quick Guide" title = "Get started with KKP - “KKP on a single node with Kubeone on AWS”" date = 2022-02-07T12:07:15+02:00 weight = 10 enableToc = true
+linkTitle = "Single Node Setup" title = "KKP on a Single Node with KubeOne on AWS" date = 2022-02-07T12:07:15+02:00 weight = 40 enableToc = true
 +++